Opportunity closing date: 14 January 2024

 - Assist and inspire learners to achieve learning milestones.

-- Experience working with neurodiverse learners
+- Experience working with children who have special learning needs and neurodiverse children.

-- Ability to teach in English (Communication Skills in Afrikaans / Xhosa advantageous)
+- Ability to teach in English (communication skills in Afrikaans / Xhosa advantageous)

 - Intermediate level competency using Microsoft Applications (MsWord, Excel and PowerPoint)